Sheep: In science

-Cultural impact
+In culture

+Folklore and literature

 Sheep have had a strong presence in many cultures, especially in areas where they form the most common type of livestock.
 In the English language, to call someone a sheep or ovine may allude that they are timid and easily led.
 In contradiction to this image, male sheep are often used as symbols of virility and power; the logos of the Los Angeles Rams football team and the Dodge Ram pickup truck allude to males of the bighorn sheep, Ovis canadensis.

 Counting sheep is popularly said to be an aid to sleep, and some ancient systems of counting sheep persist today.
 Sheep also enter in colloquial sayings and idiom frequently with such phrases as "black sheep".
 To call an individual a black sheep implies that they are an odd or disreputable member of a group.
 This usage derives from the recessive trait that causes an occasional black lamb to be born into an entirely white flock.
 These black sheep were considered undesirable by shepherds, as black wool is not as commercially viable as white wool.
 Citizens who accept overbearing governments have been referred to by the Portmanteau neologism of sheeple.
 Somewhat differently, the adjective "sheepish" is also used to describe embarrassment.